Childhood and Youth (MSc)

 Module 3: Research with Children and Young People (20 credits)

 This module is intended to introduce students to and develop their knowledge and understanding of a range of methodological approaches to researching with children of all ages across a variety of social and cultural contexts.
 The module will offer students the opportunity to critical evaluate key methodological debates and techniques to researching with children and young people.
 Possible themes include: techniques and paradigms, the significance of power and researcher reflexivity; child protection and research ethics, diversity and difference; creative and participatory approaches; researching sensitive topics; communication, engagement and impact.
-This module will be taught in 2 x 2-day workshop blocks.
+This module will be taught in two 2-day workshop blocks.

 All students on the MSc in Childhood and Youth are required to take Contemporary Issues in Childhood and Youth Studies and at least one of the other two specialist modules.
 In some cases, students may opt to substitute one of these two modules with an alternative specialist module from one of the School’s other postgraduate programmes that fits their own particular learning interests.
 These may include modules such as: Changing Modes of Professionalism; Debates in Educational Research; Democracy, Politics and Institutions, Global Educational Alternatives, International and Comparative Skills Systems, Responses to Crime, Safety and Justice, Social Contexts of Education, Teaching and Learning in the 21st Century; Visitor Studies.
 Please note that module availability on both the MSc Childhood and Youth and other programmes may vary from year to year.